-Wrongful death cases require experienced attorneys to maximize the recovery for the family of a person killed by another’s negligence or fault.
-With over 20 years of experience and the reputation as a firm with formidable litigators we will aggressively pursue your interests.
+Wrongful death cases require experienced El Cajon attorneys to maximize the recovery for the family of a person killed by another’s negligence or fault.
+With over 20 years of experience and a reputation as a firm with formidable litigators, we will aggressively pursue your interests.
 San Diego Wrongful Death Lawyer Howard Kitay will provide you with unsurpassed legal representation.
 The initial case analysis is always free, and you will owe no legal fees or expenses until you receive an award.
-Contact our office today at 619-578-2222.

 Contact Us Today

 The El Cajon wrongful death attorney at the Law Offices of Howard Kitay cares about the families of those wrongfully killed in El Cajon.
 No matter what caused your loved one’s recent death, if you suspect negligence played a role, we can help.
 Our lawyers can investigate your case, file a claim within the two-year deadline, and negotiate a settlement on your family’s behalf.
 We are not afraid to take a case to trial if we believe it is in the client’s best interests.
 Learn more about your case today, during a free consultation.